 The start date for this course has passed.
 Registration is no longer available.

-Join Commissioner Chris Harding and senior leaders from the Department of Revenue for updates on the latest administration initiatives, news from Rulings and Regs., briefing from the Taxpayer Advocate and more.
+In this session, we’ll hear from senior leaders from the Department of Revenue (DOR) on the latest administration initiatives, news from rulings and regulation, a briefing from the taxpayer advocate and more.

-Learn best practices for CPA’s participation in ATB litigation, find out about the ATB’s mediation program and small claims procedure, receive an overview of recent ATB and appellate court decisions, and more
+In this session, we’ll discuss best practices for a CPA’s participation in ATB litigation, find out about the ATB’s mediation program and small claims procedure, receive an overview of recent ATB and appellate court decisions and more.